Update – November 2014

 The Code Cadets are embarking on another USA STEM Tour in January 2015.
 Click here for details

-I was honoured to be asked to present the QF32 story to the boys and parents at Canberra Grammar, Canberra, Australia last week.
+I was honoured to be asked to present the QF32 story to the boys and parents at Canberra Grammar, Canberra, Australia in 2012.

 I fronted 700 soporific boys immediately after their lunch time break – which is the acid test for any teacher.
 It’s hard to compress a lifetime of stories into 40 minutes.
 I gave a longer presentation to the parents later that night.